 There is a lot of room to play around with your morning routine.
 There are so many other things you could do but you will have to experiment yourself to find out what works and what doesn’t work for you.

 What might work for me, might not work for you.
-However, incorporating the big three is your best bet to setting up a successful morning routine.
+However, incorporating the big three is your best bet to set up a successful morning routine.

 If you need some ideas for other activities, here are some suggestions: